Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Benchmarking Honcho.md

 ### **LongMem**

-**LongMem S is a data set containing 500 "needle in a haystack" questions, each with about 550 messages distributed over 50 sessions, totalling ~115,000 tokens of context per question.**
+**LongMem S is a data set containing 500 "needle in a haystack" questions, each with about 550 messages distributed over 50 sessions, totaling ~115,000 tokens of context per question.**

 After ingesting this context, a single query is made and judged.
 The correct answer hinges on information divulged in one or a handful of messages: these are the "needles."
 Everything else is "hay."
 The questions come in six flavors: